 Jennifer ChristinaMusic Director

 JENNIFER CHRISTINA (Music Director) is delighted to return to Annie for a second season this time as the Music Director!
-Her recent credits include Annie (first national tour), Dreamgirls (international tour), Singin’ in the Rain (Ogunquit Playhouse), Bodyguard, Jersey Boys, Mamma Mia!
+Her recent credits include Annie (national tour), Dreamgirls (international tour), Singin’ in the Rain (Ogunquit Playhouse), Bodyguard, Jersey Boys, Mamma Mia!
 (Theatre by the Sea).
 Home base is Rhode Island.
 Follow on instagram @jen_christina and come along for the tour!

 Anna KlevitProduction Stage Manager